Shivansh0508/tripmind/README.md

 ## License

-MIT License - feel free to use this project for learning and portfolio purposes.
+MIT License - feel free to use this project for learning.